SabineWren/Quiver/README.md

 - Handles edge cases that break other swing timers, such as moving or casting immediately after a shot fires
 - Works with Trueshot
 - TODO customize colours
+- TODO move size/position sliders onto the frame for easier use

 ### Castbar
-- Works for Aimed Shot, Multi-Shot, and Trueshot
+- Shows Aimed Shot, Multi-Shot, and Trueshot
-- Quiver also includes a module that adds pfUI castbar support for Trueshot
+- Includes a pfUI module that adds Trueshot support to the pfUI castbar

 ### Range Indicator
 - Based on [Egnar](https://github.com/Medeah/Egnar)